MikhailKravets/NeuroFlow/README.md

 ```

 ## Motivation
-You may ask me, why are you doing it if there are already a lot of much better solutions (even for Rust)?
-Actually, it is done in order to fill my educational need.
+The library is done for educational purposes.
 But I'll be glad if you find something useful here.

 ## Installation
 Insert into cargo.toml [dependencies] block next line